dnsimple/dnsimple-support/content/articles/dnssec.markdown

 # DNSSEC

 <warning>
-  You cannot enable DNSSEC if you have set up [Secondary DNS enabled](/articles/secondary-dns), as they will not work in conjunction.
-Please ensure that you are not currently using Secondary DNS, or disable Secondary DNS before using DNSSEC.
+  You cannot enable DNSSEC if you have set up [Secondary DNS enabled](/articles/secondary-dns).
+They will not work in conjunction.
+Ensure you are not currently using Secondary DNS, or disable Secondary DNS before using DNSSEC.
 You can read more about why [here](/articles/dnssec-and-secondary-dns).
 </warning>

 ### Table of Contents {#toc}